Loyola University Maryland

 (3.00 cr.)

-In this hands-on course, students work in Loyola's recording studio and learn the art and craft of live and studio multi-track recording.
-Students are assigned a number of projects to gain an understanding of fundamental principles and attain facility with recording equipment, techniques, and software applications.
-Through the study and application of the proper and creative use of these elements, students learn how the recording process not only documents the creation of expressive music but is also an integral part of that creation.
-The primary goal is to enable each student to produce articulate and expressive musical works through the digital process.
+In this hands-on course, students work in Loyola's recording studio and learn the skills of live and studio multi-track recording, practicable with both professional and non-professional equipment.
+Through various projects, students gain an understanding of fundamental principles of sound and music recording, and attain facility with recording equipment, recording and editing techniques, and software applications.
+Practicing the proper and creative use of these elements, students learn how the recording process does not simply document music and speech, but is in fact an integral part of expressive sonic creation.
+Same as CM 326.

 Sessions Typically Offered: